miyako/4d-plugin-continuity-camera/README.md

 If there is an iOS device neavy with the same Apple ID, it will switch to [Continuity Camera](https://developer.apple.com/documentation/appkit/supporting_continuity_camera_in_your_mac_app?language=objc) mode.

 <img width="600" alt="ipad" src="https://user-images.githubusercontent.com/1725068/131960007-06262440-56a4-453b-bbdb-dd54a06ef62d.jpeg">

+When you tap "Done", the command returns the image edited on iOS.